JPMorgan to pay $75 million on claims that it enabled Jeffrey Epstein’s sex trafficking operations

 JPMorgan said that $55 million of the settlement will go toward local charities and assistance for victims.
 Another $20 million will go toward legal fees.

 The Virgin Islands, where Epstein had an estate, sued JPMorgan last year, saying its investigation has revealed that the financial services giant enabled Epstein’s recruiters to pay victims and was “indispensable to the operation and concealment of the Epstein trafficking enterprise.”
+It had been seeking penalties and disgorgement of at least $190 million, in addition to other damages.

 In effect, the Virgin Islands had argued that JPMorgan had been complicit in Epstein’s behavior and did not raise any red flags to law enforcement or bank regulators about Epstein being a “high risk” customer and making repeated large cash withdrawals.